OpenEvalProject/evals/manuscripts/elife-92168/v1/manuscript.md

 **Figure 2.:** The differentially expressed genes from the RNA sequencing analyses of X. laevis mast cells and neutrophil cultures were profiled for those encoding (A) transcription factors associated with mast cell- or neutrophil-specific lineages and (B) granulocyte antimicrobial components and growth factor receptor genes.
 All depicted genes were significantly differentially expressed between the two populations, N = 4 per group.

-## Enriching frog cutaneous mast cells confers protection against Bd
+### Enriching frog cutaneous mast cells confers protection against Bd

 Although all granulocyte-lineage cells possess specific esterase activity, mast cells are the predominant mononuclear granulocytes to reside in vertebrate tissues (Agis et al., 1996).
 Therefore, we selectively enriched mast cells in X. laevis skin via subcutaneous rSCF administration (note SE-stained cells indicated by arrows in r-ctrl-injected skins, Figure 3A, versus r-SCF-injected skins, Figure 3B).
 We confirmed SE-positive cells in rSCF-treated skins also possessed round-oval nuclei (Figure 3C).
 Maximum mast cell enrichment was observed 12 hr post injection of rSCF (Figure 3D).

 ![Figure 3.](https://cdn.elifesciences.org/articles/92168/elife-92168-fig3-v1.jpg)

-**Figure 3.:** Bd loads.Representative images of specific esterase (SE) stained (A) control and (B) mast cell-enriched skin 12 hr post injection (hpi).
+**Figure 3.:** Representative images of specific esterase (SE) stained (A) control and (B) mast cell-enriched skin 12 hr post injection (hpi).
 (C) We confirmed the enriched population was composed of mono-morphonuclear cells.
 (D) Mast cell enrichment was optimized across several time points by quantifying SE-positive cells per field of view under ×40 magnification.
 Results represent means  ± SEM from three animals per time point (two experimental repeats).
 (E) Mast cell-enriched and control dorsal skins were collected from X. laevis 10 and 21 dpi.
 Bd loads are represented as the number of zoospore genomic equivalents (GE) × 105 per μL of total input DNA.
 Time points were analyzed independently.
 Results represent means ± SEM from seven animals per experimental group (N = 7).
 Asterisks indicate significance: p<0.05 by (D) one-way ANOVA with Tukey post hoc analysis or (E) Student’s t-test.

 We next examined the consequences of enriching frog skin mast cells on Bd infection outcomes.
 To this end, X. laevis were subcutaneously administered with rSCF or a recombinant control (r-ctrl), infected with Bd, and the skin fungal loads assessed at 10 and 21 days post infection (dpi).
 At 10 dpi, skin mast cell-enriched X. laevis possessed significantly lower Bd loads than r-ctrl-administered animals (Figure 3E).
 By 21 dpi, both r-ctrl and rSCF-administered groups possessed substantially greater Bd loads, although the mast cell-enriched animals continued to show significantly lower skin fungal loads (Figure 3E).